SaherDev/applications/README.md

 # Applications

-This project is an example of a well-structured mono-repo using Yarn Workspaces for building web applications with React, TypeScript, and other related tools.
+This project is an example of a well-structured mono-repo utilizing Nx for building web applications with React, Inversify, TypeScript, and other related tools.

 ## Packages